-Fed keeps cash spigot open as key rate punches above its target
+Fed pumps more cash as key rate breaks above target

 (GRAPHIC: U.S. repo rate, here)

-Reporting by Richard Leong; Additional reporting by Chuck Milolajczak, Karen Brettell; Editing by Jon Boyle and Bernadette Baum
+Reporting by Richard Leong; Additional reporting by Chuck Milolajczak, Karen Brettell, Megan Davies; Editing by Jon Boyle and Bernadette Baum